babasaraki/iandow.github.io/_posts/2017-06-27-Mapping_in_Jupyter.md

 Jupyter is a web application that allows you to create notebooks that contain live code, visualizations, and explanatory text.
 It's often used by data scientists for statistical modeling and data visualization.
 I frequently use Jupyter as a development environment to explore data sets and develop visualizations prior to implementing them in a standalone web application.

-## Which Python mapping libraries?
+## Matplotlib vs Plotly vs Bokeh and Google Maps

-The three plotting libraries I'm going to cover are Matplotlib, Plotly, and Google Maps.
-Of the three Google Maps is probably the most familiar.
+The three plotting libraries I'm going to cover are Matplotlib, Plotly, and Bokeh with Google Maps.
+Google Maps is familiar to most people.
 It does one thing and it does it well.
 Matplotlib and Plotly can do so much more than just plot data on maps but as far as geo mapping goes, they look different (sometimes better) from the canonical Google map view.
 I've given all three of these libraries a pretty fair shake, and of the three I prefer using Google Maps because it's so familiar and so dead simple to plot anything with latitude and longitude data.
 But you can check them out in the notebooks below and can decide for yourself!

-We'll be plotting data from the California Housing Prices dataset, which I discovered while reading [Hands-On Machine Learning with Scikit-Learn & TensorFlow](http://shop.oreilly.com/product/0636920052289.do), by Aurélien Géron.
+In these examples, I'm plotting data from the California Housing Prices dataset, which I discovered while reading [Hands-On Machine Learning with Scikit-Learn & TensorFlow](http://shop.oreilly.com/product/0636920052289.do), by Aurélien Géron.
+If you're interested in learning about how real world machine learning applications get developed and operationalized, I highly recommend this book!

 {% include GeoMappingwithBokehAndGoogleMaps.html %}